Last edited on Nov 1, 2023

 - Analyze the Services that customers currently receive and send marketing or advertising about other Services we offer.

-- Tailor our marketing and advertising based on demographic information from third parties about a particular geographic area.
+- Tailor our marketing and advertising based on demographic information received from service providers about a particular geographic area.

 - Combine with contact information we obtain from third parties or that is publicly available; for example, when visiting our Sites, we collect device ID and may ask a third-party service provider to match that device ID to postal address and then send marketing or advertising to that address.

 - Using third party service providers cookies and related technologies for the purposes of providing targeted advertising to you from time to time.
 Please note, these third parties may use tracking technologies to collect information about your visits to our Sites and interaction with our Services.
 These third parties may also use information about your visits to other websites not owned by us to deliver to you interest-based advertisements for other products and services and to gauge the effectiveness of advertisements.
-We also allow third parties to display advertisements on our Sites.
-These third parties may also use tracking technologies to collect information about you when you use the Sites and may collect information about your online activities over time and across different websites and other online services, and across devices that you use to access the websites and mobile applications.
 For information about how to limit the use of your information for these purposes, see the "Your Choices" section below.

 - To Comply with applicable federal and state laws and regulations and applicable legal requirements.